MihirYJoshi/cse15l-lab-reports/lab1.md

 <img width="578" alt="Screenshot 2023-01-12 at 2 19 00 PM" src="https://user-images.githubusercontent.com/43663025/212193559-9b2b777b-85bc-418b-986b-a9889e23ab1d.png">

-One can also copy hello.txt from the outside folder on to one's computer using `cp` and run a `cat` command to display the files' contents
+One can also copy hello.txt from the outside folder on to one's computer using `cp` and listed the directory and ran a `cat` command to display the files' contents

 <img width="563" alt="Screenshot 2023-01-12 at 2 16 21 PM" src="https://user-images.githubusercontent.com/43663025/212193667-8e49b2c0-213b-430e-aecf-7748c95bb022.png">